Wertheim & Co.: 1929–1945

 In 1930, Walter Laband, a German-educated banker, joined W&Co. with responsibility for foreign offices acquired from Colbin & Co. in London and Amsterdam.
-The company's primary activity is arbitrage in foreign securities.
+The company's primary activity was arbitrage in foreign securities.

 Two years later, the failure of Hilson & Neuberger brought Edwin Hilson, Milton Steinbach (Klingenstein's brother-in-law) and George Jones to W&Co.
 Hilson was a self-made man, whose formal education reportedly ended when he was expelled from Exeter at age 16 for adolescent high jinks.
 He sold cigars to western Pennsylvania coal miners (like Maurice, Hilson's father was in the cigar-manufacturing business), was drafted into the army during World War I, and returned to Wall Street.
 A friend from Exeter introduced him to Harry Neuberger, who put up the money to start Hilson & Neuberger.
 Another friend of Hilson from P.S.
 6 in New York was Sidney Weinberg, who became head of Goldman Sachs.
 Steinbach was a product of Andover and Yale; Jones was Hilson's assistant.

-During that year the Dow Jones Industrial Average (DJIA) bottomed at 41, down 89% from the 1929 high of 381.
+During that year, the Dow Jones Industrial Average (DJIA) bottomed at 41, down eighty-nine percent from the 1929 high of 381.
 NYSE volume declined to 425 million shares, from 1.1 billion in 1929 and 810 million in 1930.
 The value of a seat on the NYSE fell to $68,000, from $550,000 in 1929.
-The U.S. unemployment rate in 1933 reached 25%.
+The U.S. unemployment rate in 1933 reached twenty-five percent.

 In 1933, Roosevelt proclaimed a bank holiday and embargoed gold; Congress passed the Securities Act of 1933 (the "truth in securities law").
 W&Co. moved its funds into Treasury bills before the bank holiday.
 The following year, Alfred Kleinbaum joined W&Co.; the Securities and Exchange Commission (SEC) was established by Congress under the Securities Exchange Act of 1934.

 In 1935, Maurice purchased The Nation (the oldest liberal weekly magazine in the U.S.) when it was on the brink of bankruptcy; his daughter Barbara began to write for the magazine.
 Two years later, he sold the magazine to its editor.

-The same year, Maurice purchased from the Chubb family (of Chubb Insurance) the lease for private fishing on the entire Saint Anne River on the Gaspé Peninsula in Quebec.
+The same year, Maurice purchased from the Chubb family (of Chubb Insurance) the lease for private fishing on the entire Sainte-Anne River on the Gaspé Peninsula in Quebec.
 On the river, he built a lodge at the Serenity Pool.
-In 1969, all leases for private fishing on the Saint Anne River were ceded by Cecile Wertheim to the Government of Quebec.
-In 1936, Maurice began his collection of late 19th- and early 20th-century Impressionist paintings and sculpture (after his death, the collection was given to Harvard University and is housed at Harvard's Fogg Museum in Cambridge).
+In 1969, all leases for private fishing on the Sainte-Anne River were ceded by Cecile Wertheim to the Government of Quebec.
+In 1936, Maurice began his collection of late 19th- and early-20th-century Impressionist paintings and sculpture (after his death, the collection was given to Harvard University and is housed at Harvard's Fogg Museum in Cambridge).
 Most of his acquisitions were made during World War II.